tus/tus.io/faq.md

 Amazon S3 has several limitations that we consider problematic:

-* The minimum chunk size for multipart uploads is 5 MB.
-This is by far too large for use under bad network conditions.
+* Under poor network conditions (e.g. mobile), the minimum chunk size for multipart uploads is too large (5 MB).
+Cellphones switching mobile towers keep getting cut off.
-* Throughput to S3 is often too slow for high bandwidth clients.
+* Under high bandwidth conditions, the throughput to S3 is low, resulting in unnecessary long wait times.
 * S3 is a proprietary service.
 Having an open, vendor agnostic API allows you to treat storage as an implementation detail.
-* The lack of uniform HTML5, iOS and Android clients that can be easily used to add reliable file uploading to any application.
+* There is a lack of uniform HTML5, iOS and Android clients that can be easily used to add reliable file uploading to any application.
 * While there is some support, S3 was not designed to be used in a browser environment.